intel-lab-lkp/linux/Documentation/devicetree/usage-model.rst

 scanning of the device tree after selecting the correct machine_desc that supports the board.

+The bootargs property might be overridden by bootloaders on kernel load, in such scenario, bootargs-override might be used instead.
+With bootargs-override set, any value set in bootargs will be ignored.

+The bootargs-append can be used to append additional kernel arguments to the bootargs property.
+This can be useful in the context of a bootargs overridden by the bootloader that contains correct that but the kernel require additional one to be correctly setup.

 2.4 Device population
 ---------------------
 After the board has been identified, and after the early configuration data